zaoyang/30-days-of-web-development/day-02/day-02.cq.md

 ![](public/assets/4-keyboard.png)

-Once you have the DevTools open you should see the following window pop-up.
+Once you have the DevTools open, you should see the following window pop-up.

 ![](public/assets/devtools-1.png)